ParkinsonLab/Metatranscriptome-Workshop/README.md

 firefox mouse1_classification.html
 ```

+***Question: What is the most abundant family in our dataset?
+What is the most abundant phylum?***

 ### Step 8.
 Assembling reads

 Previous studies have shown that assembling reads into larger contigs significantly increases our ability to annotate them to known genes through sequence similarity searches.
 Here we will apply the SPAdes genome assemblers transcript assembly algorith to our set of putative mRNA reads.

 ```
-spades.py --rna mouse1_mRNA.fastq -o mouse1_spades
+spades.py --rna -s mouse1_mRNA.fastq -o mouse1_spades
 mv mouse1_spades/transcripts.fasta mouse1_contigs.fasta
 ```

 **Notes**:

 -   The command line parameters are:
-    -   `--seqType`: type of reads: ( fa, or fq ).
-    -   `--CPU`: number of CPUs to use is 8.
-    -   `--max_memory`: max memory to use by Trinity is 10GB.
-    -   `--min_contig_length`: .
-    -   `--full_cleanup`: remove the temporary folder and results.
+    -   `--rna`: Uses the mRNA transcript assembly algorithm
+    -   `-s`: The single-end input reads
+    -   `-o`: The output directory
--   Trinity assembles reads into contigs which are placed into a file named "trinity\_out\_dir.Trinity.fasta".
-By entering "less trinity\_out\_dir.Trinity.fasta", you can see the format of contig sequences as follows:
+-   SPAdes assembles reads into contigs which are placed into a file named `mouse1_spades/transcripts.fasta`

 In order to extract unassembled reads we need to map all putative mRNA reads to our set of assembled contigs by BWA.